 - Radiation and chemotherapy treatments.
 While these cancer-fighting therapies kill cancer cells, they can also damage healthy cells, including stem cells in bone marrow.
 Aplastic anemia can be a temporary side effect of these treatments.

 - Exposure to toxic chemicals.
 Exposure to toxic chemicals, such as some used in pesticides and insecticides, may cause aplastic anemia.
 Exposure to benzene — an ingredient in gasoline — also has been linked to aplastic anemia.
-This type of anemia sometimes gets better on its own if you avoid repeated exposure to the chemicals that caused your initial illness.
+This type of anemia may get better on its own if you avoid repeated exposure to the chemicals that caused your initial illness.

 - Use of certain drugs.
 Some medications, such as those used to treat rheumatoid arthritis and some antibiotics, can cause aplastic anemia.